microsoft/FluidFramework/docs/docs/components.md

 distributed data structures but have no need for rendering.
 Here are some examples:

-Additionally components can implement experience integration interfaces, which will be optional in many contexts but could be required by certain applications (i.e. an application may refuse to load components that don’t implement certain interfaces).
+Additionally components can implement experience integration interfaces, which will be optional in many contexts but could be required by certain applications (i.e. an application may refuse to load components that don't implement certain interfaces).
 This would include supporting capabilities such as search, presence, cursoring, clipboard support, and much more.

-We’ll break these set of interfaces into three categories:
+We'll break these set of interfaces into three categories:

 * Fluid **Rendering** Interfaces
 * Fluid **Data** Interfaces